Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Fertilize: *Do not use a nitrogen fertilizer.
 In alkaline soil, fertilize at the drip line, mid-winter, mid-spring and mid-summer, with a source of potassium and magnesium.
 Iron and zinc supplements may also be needed mid spring or mid summer.
 Water these mineral supplements into the soil; do not foliar feed.

-Water after becoming established: Irrigate the entire root area, using basin irrigation twice a week, when flowering and fruiting.
+Water after becoming established: Irrigate the entire root area, using basin irrigation at least twice a week, when flowering and fruiting.
 The tree does better with high humidity, and extra water during hot, dry days is beneficial.
 Deep watering will encourage deeper roots better able to handle heat and drought.
-Insufficient water is signaled by dropped leaves.
+Insufficient water is signaled by brown leaf tips and dropped leaves.

 Mulch: Apply mulch inside the drip line and 8" (21cm) away from the trunk to retain soil moisture and moderate soil temperatures.

 First Year Care: Protect from freezing and strong winds.
-Deep water twice a week, more often in the first three weeks.
+Deep water twice a week or more, depending on temperature, especially in the first three weeks.

 Prune: This tree can be shaped, and can be severely pruned after 4 years in the ground to maintain a low canopy.